Philately

 Philately (/fɪˈlætəli/; fih-LAT-ə-lee) is the study of postage stamps and postal history.
 It also refers to the collection and appreciation of stamps and other philatelic products.
-Philately involves more than just stamp collecting or the study of postage; it is possible to be a philatelist without owning any stamps.
+While closely associated with stamp collecting and the study of postage, it is possible to be a philatelist without owning any stamps.
 For instance, the stamps being studied may be very rare or reside only in museums.

 Etymology

 The word "philately" is the English transliteration of the French "philatélie", coined by Georges Herpin in 1864.
 Herpin stated that stamps had been collected and studied for the previous six or seven years and a better name was required for the new hobby than timbromanie (roughly "stamp mania"), which was disliked.
 The alternative terms "timbromania", "timbrophily", and "timbrology" gradually fell out of use as philately gained acceptance during the 1860s.
 Herpin took the Greek root word φιλ(ο)- phil(o)-, meaning "an attraction or affinity for something", and ἀτέλεια ateleia, meaning "exempt from duties and taxes", to form the neologism "philatélie".